Process-Informed Forecasting of Complex Thermal Dynamics in Pharmaceutical Manufacturing: Methodology

 Second, we employ a homoscedastic uncertainty-weight loss, which dynamically balances the data-driven and process-informed terms.
 Inspired by Kendall et al. (2018) \cite{Kendall_2018}, this approach learns the optimal global balance by interpreting the loss weights as learnable uncertainty parameters:

-where $\sigma_{data}$ and $\sigma_{PI}$ represent the learnable homoscedastic uncertainty parameters associated with the data-driven and process-informed components, respectively.
-The model learns an optimal $\sigma$ for each loss component across the entire dataset.
-The final $log$ term acts as a regularizer that penalizes the model from increasing uncertainty, preventing it from ignoring the tasks entirely.
-This formulation allows the model to learn an optimal trade-off during training, while avoiding expensive and often sub-optimal manual hyperparameter tuning.
+where $\sigma_{data}$ and $\sigma_{PI}$ represent the learnable homoscedastic uncertainty parameters for the data-driven and process-informed components, respectively.
+The final $\log$ term acts as a regularizer that penalizes the model from increasing uncertainty, preventing it from ignoring the tasks entirely.

 Third, we explore a Residual-Based Attention (RBA) scheme, a gradient-less and computationally efficient method for assigning dynamic, local weights to individual points in the loss calculation \cite{anagnostopoulos2024}.
-The RBA scheme updates the weights for each point at every training step based on an exponentially weighted moving average of its normalized residual:
+The per-sample attention weight vectors $\boldsymbol{\lambda}_{\text{data}}, \boldsymbol{\lambda}_{\text{PI}} \in \mathbb{R}^B$ are updated at each training step $k$ as:

-Here, $\hat{y}_i^k$ is the model's prediction for sample $i$ at iteration $k$, while $y_{\text{true},i}^k$ and $y_{\text{PI},i}^k $ are the corresponding ground truth and process-derived target.
-The hyperparameter $\eta$ serves as a learning rate that controls the responsiveness of the weights to recent errors.
-To ensure a stable trade-off, these raw attention weights are normalized for each sample before being used in the final loss computation.
-The loss function for a batch of size $B$ is formulated as the mean of these dynamically weighted loss terms:
+where $\eta \in (0,1)$ is a scalar smoothing factor (see Section \ref{sec3} for the value used in our experiments).